Only You (2005 TV series): List of episodes

 They find Yi-joon's mother just before she gets married.
 She does not tell Yi-joon that she recognises him but teaches Eun-jae the pepper pasta recipe.
 Eun-jae and Yi-joon sleep together.
 In the morning when Eun-jae is out, Hyun-sung enters the apartment, getting into a fight with Yi-joon.
 Yi-joon leaves thinking Hyun-sung is Eun-jae's boyfriend.
 Six years passes, Eun-jae is a single mother to Jin-sol.
-She had a job in a restaurant as a busboy.
+She had a job in a restaurant as a busser.
 Yi-joon unknowingly tasted her pasta when the restaurant's chef accidentally stepped on a spilled cooking oil and fell.
 Eun-jae cooks the food for Yi-joon without permission from the manager.